pietrofranceschi/LCMSdemo/inst/shiny-examples/retcor/retcor.md

 Some question to orient your discussion ...

 * What is the meaning of the plot?
-* What is the meaning of the black lines? ... and the one of the blue vertical segments?
+* What do the spots in the map represent?
-* Is the retention time correction acceptable?
+* What is the relation between the matrix and the TIC?
-* Which is the effect of the different parameters?
+* What will happen if you change step size?
+Why?
-* Which aspects should be taken into account to identify an optimal solution?
+* Can you pick a reasonable value for the step?
+How can you chose it?